This trip is now fully booked. Contact us to enquire about our waiting list.

 Snowpack and Climate

-Finally, your week at Sunrise includes superb meals.
-These are prepared by our gracious chef, Michelle Heerschop, who consistently amaze guests with her beautiful, tasty, and abundant food.
-We are happy to accommodate special diets (additional fee applies).
+Finally, life at Burnie includes superb meals.
+These are prepared by one of our two gracious in-house chefs, Molly and Monika, who consistently amaze guests with their beautiful, tasty, and abundant food.
+We are happy to accommodate special diets.

 Our goal is to provide you with the best skiing possible in the comfort and ease of a fully catered backcountry chalet.